 One of the fields was where an old-timer had a donkey, a couple of cows and a horse or two.
 One Sunday afternoon we went for our after lunch walk and my dad decided to let me experience riding on the back of the neighbor’s donkey – without a saddle!
-He was such a friendly fellow, poking his head over the fence for carrots and hay.
+Mr. Donkey was always such a friendly fellow poking his head over the fence for carrots and hay.
 His eyes were so dark, fringed with long and beautiful eye lashes.
 How could the beast behind those eyes be anything but trustworthy.

 His attitude was gentle at first.
 But after a few lumbering moments things quickly changed.
 He started walking quickly.
 Then he started trotting.
-Soon, he shot off like a bullet and I kept my head down concentrating on trying to stay upright which meant holding on to his mane to keep from falling off!
+Soon, he shot off like a bullet and I kept my head down concentrating on trying to stay upright which meant holding on to the only thing I had which was his mane.
 We were bumping along the path with my legs bouncing up and down like drum sticks bouncing on a drum.

 Soon I found myself rubbing the knot on my head and dusting off the dirt!

 Isn’t that how life is sometimes?
-You are stepping along, and think you have it all planned out when all of a sudden you realize you’ve lost control.
-A limb appears in front of you.
-And you wind up knocked off your feet.
+You are stepping along, and think you have “it” all planned out when all of a sudden you realize you’ve lost control.

 Sometimes “knocking you off your feet” events can be avoided if you keep yourself more aware.
 In other words, there is a way to stay ahead of the “Empty Nest Survival” game.

 I never thought I would be thinking about that ride on the donkey years ago and associating it the Empty Nest journey.